 The Neighbourhood Management Office serves as a center focusing on neighbourly and community-oriented development of Seestadt for its residents.
 The Neighbourhood Management encourages exploring and getting to know Seestadt and organizes places of exchange and cooperation.
 The Neighbourhood Management runs the resident-oriented blog meine.seestadt.info.
 In 2015, the idea contest “Seestadt nachhaltig mobil” was carried out reaching more than 70 submissions.
 The selected project ideas are currently implemented, financed by the Aspern mobility fund.

 Research Unit Law, Institute of Spatial Planning, TU Wien

-As part of the Institute of Spatial Planning at the Vienna University of Technology, the Research Unit Law sees its task in introducing the legal perspective into the interdisciplinary field of spatial planning.
+As part of the Institute of Spatial Planning at TU Wien, the Research Unit Law sees its task in introducing the legal perspective into the interdisciplinary field of spatial planning.
 Accordingly, research is conducted on the central challenges of spatial, urban and transport planning as well as housing construction.
 The offered teaching is based on this research.

 As a partner in aspern.mobil LAB, it focuses on research on legal obstacles to innovation for a change in mobility behaviour, the definition of public space and the identification of necessary adjustments to the framework conditions of traffic law.
 The Research Unit Law is the central point of contact for legal issues for projects supported by the aspern.mobil LAB.